 Measuring total overall seasonal activity: The Accumulated Cyclone Energy (ACE) index

 The phrase "total overall seasonal activity" refers to the combined intensity and duration of Atlantic named storms and hurricanes occurring during the season.
-The measure of total seasonal activity used by NOAA is the Accumulated Cyclone Energy (ACE) index.
+The measure of total seasonal activity used by NOAA is the Accumulated Cyclone Energy.
 The ACE index is a wind energy index, defined as the sum of the squares of the maximum sustained surface wind speed (knots) measured every six hours for all named storms while they are at least tropical storm intensity.
 The 1991-2020 mean value of the ACE index is 122.1 x 104 kt2, and the median value is 129.5 x 104 kt2.
 With most of 1991-2020 being in an active era, using ACE values from 1951-2020 is more representative of the possible ranges of activity that can result in similar ACE values.
 The 1951-2020 ACE median is 96.7 x 104 kt2

 The following classifications are based on an approximate tercile partitioning of seasons based on the ACE index, combined with the seasonal number of tropical storms, hurricanes and major hurricanes.